Skip to main content

 In the era of abundant AI-generated code, the primary constraint on sustainable development velocity is the time required for a competent human—who is not the original author—to fully comprehend what the code does and how to maintain or repair it.

 As AI commoditizes code generation, making syntax and implementation effectively infinite and near-zero cost, the bottleneck shifts decisively from production to human comprehension.
 Mean Time to Understanding (MTTU) measures how quickly another engineer can confidently answer: "What does this code actually do?" and "Where would I look to fix it if it breaks?" you optimize for low MTTU through simplicity, clarity, and global coherence.
+This metric is threatened by The Principle of Zero-Cost Erosion and The Principle of Pattern Inertia.

 Failure Scenario: Teams prioritize rapid feature shipping and AI-assisted code acceptance without rigorous human review for global coherence and simplicity.
 AI, acting as a local optimizer, introduces plausible but overly complex or context-ignorant solutions (e.g., over-engineered patterns for trivial problems).
 This inflates MTTU over time, manifesting as prolonged debugging incidents, slowed onboarding, feature paralysis, and fragility from undetected side effects—like breaking invisible dependencies or introducing retry storms.
 The system accumulates "cognitive bloat," where abundance hides risk, eroding maintainability and turning velocity gains into technical debt.